AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Solution.rst

 The steps for making the graph are as follows:

  -  Use ``np.linspace`` to generate an array of 100 dimensionless water surface elevations.
 The surface elevations should be normalized (also referred to as nondimensionalized) by the diameter of the orifice, and should range from -1 to 2 orifice diameters.
  -  Create a second array for water elevation (with units) by multiplying the normalized water elevation array by the orifice diameter.
  -  Create two arrays of flow rates through the orifice: one for the horizontal orifice orientation and one for the vertical orifice orientation.
 Use the two orifice equations ``pc.flow_orifice`` and ``pc.flow_orifice_vert`` in the physchem file, with orifice diameter and the dimensional water elevation array you created as inputs.
  -  Plot the curves for vertical and horizontal orifice flow in L/s as a function of the normalized height of water.
  -  Label the graph with flow rate in L/s as the y-axis and with normalized water elevation above the center of the orifice as the x-axis.
  -  Include a legend for the two curves.

 .. code:: python

-    # <codecell>
     WaterElevationNormalized = np.linspace(-1,2,100)

     DiamOrifice = 5*u.cm